Peppebalzanoo/sumo-pgi-systems/README.md

 SUMO includes a multitude of supporting tools that help automate the primary tasks involved in creating, running, and evaluating simulations.
 Furthermore, it offers various APIs for remote simulation control.

+## Dataset
+The dataset used pertains to travel activities within the Central Business District of San Francisco, utilizing the "MATsim" model developed and calibrated with the official model (MTC-ABM) of the San Francisco Bay Area Metropolitan Transportation Commission.

+The dataset comprises approximately 900,000 trips and 1,600 parking facilities (divided into on-street and off-street parking) with a total of approximately 86,000 parking spaces.

+In this study, only a portion of the dataset has been used.
+Specifically, 1000 vehicles were considered, while the entire set of parking facilities was made available for analysis.

+## Simulation scenarios
+The study will analyze different scenarios in which there are fewer available parking spaces and increased competitiveness among vehicles.
+In particular, the following study will analyze the following scenarios for each strategy:
+- Parking capacity at 100% (total capacity)
+- Parking capacity at 75% of total capacity
+- Parking capacity at 50% of total capacity

 ## Strategy 1
+Describe a completely uninformed strategy that simulates scenarios in which no PGI Systems are used.
+Specifically, vehicle drivers have no information about the location, capacity, availability, and distance from parking areas within their "search area".
+Essentially, vehicles will randomly navigate the city's streets in search of an available parking space that is not too far from their destination.

 This strategy does not utilize any type of PGI Systems.
 In other words, vehicle drivers have no information regarding the location, capacity, availability, and distance from parking areas within their "search area," and upon arrival, they will randomly choose streets to navigate in search of an available parking spot.

 Once the vehicle reaches its destination, the operation of the strategy is as follows: